fennel-ai/client/docs/pages/api-reference/operators/groupby.md

 #### Errors
 <Expandable title="Grouping by non-existent columns">
-Sync error if trying to group by columns that don't exist in the input dataset.
+Commit error if trying to group by columns that don't exist in the input dataset.
 </Expandable>

 <Expandable title="Grouping by timestamp column">
-Sync error if trying to do a groupby via the timestamp column of the input dataset.
+Commit error if trying to do a groupby via the timestamp column of the input dataset.
 </Expandable>

 </LeftSection>